-For the general population, studies have found that those following a low-carb plan have actually lost less muscle mass then their low-fat counterparts even without exercise.
-In my particular case, as a personal trainer and fitness enthusiast, I love my muscles and wouldn’t do anything to jeopardize them.
+For the general population, studies have found that those following a low-carb plan have actually lost less muscle mass than their low-fat counterparts even without exercise.
+In my particular case, as a personal trainer and fitness enthusiast, I love my muscles and wouldn't do anything to jeopardize them.
 I lift heavy weights and keep an eye on bodyfat percentage and have more lean body mass today than I did a decade ago.

 5. Myth: Low-Carb Diets Are Not Suitable For The Long-Term As The Food Gets Boring

 I've lived this low-carb lifestyle for a decade plus a few years and have no anticipation of living any other way.
 As far as the food goes, if you have been a regular reader for even the past few months, you know the food I eat is anything but boring.
 Have you seen my recipe index?

 *I rapidly gained 25 pounds in 2007 when my adrenal glands decided I had stressed them to their breaking point.
 My body clung onto that weight for a couple of years until my metabolism and adrenals were restored.
 And then, as quickly as the weight piled on, it came back off.
 You can read more about this HERE.
 Below are my before and after pics UPDATED 2/2013.